Italian luxury brands

 Despite a slew of spin-offs, the original Giorgio Armani remains one of Italy’s strongest brands.

-Giorgio Armani’s chic take on the everyday, known for stylish separates and understated tailoring, has seen it rise exponentially since its founding in the mid-1970s.
+Giorgio Armani’s chic take on every day, known for stylish separates and understated tailoring, has seen it rise exponentially since its founding in the mid-1970s.

 Fans now look forward to the bi-annual fashion shows, which have established the label as one that is made with real women in mind.